ddikman/genre-substantif/README.md

 - Replace the dictionary, words like `Paris` says masculine but is feminine, also many words are missing
 - Refactor into separate pages

+## Credits

+I am relying on the noun csv from [/hbenbel/French-Dictionary](https://github.com/hbenbel/French-Dictionary), converted to json, to provide the gender for words.